ActPersp/LTPricing/README.md

 ## Running Model

-Before running the model, make sure that you have deployed the project as described above.
+Build package before running the model.
+To build the package, click RStudio menu items: Build > Install and Restart.

 Run the script file Generate_PremTable.R under "batch" subfolder.
 The job will calculate premium rates and export the premium table to an Excel file under "export" subfolder.